 Students learn university and industry standard software packages in 3D design, data analysis, programming and circuitry.
 Courses include the Fundamentals of Engineering, Computers, Electronics & Control Systems, and Mathematical Models and Data Analysis.

 Fall of 2019 - Students can choose to study Networking and Routing or Cybersecurity in order to earn high school credit and industry recognized Cisco credentials.
 Learning consists of online modules, class discussions, and hands-on application of knowledge in our Cisco lab.

 Students explore software development through a combination of courses in programming languages, web design, databases, and more with the opportunity to earn up to 18 hours of college credit.
 Students are able to participate in an internship with a local business, visit local IT businesses, and hear from professionals in the field.

 Fall of 2019 - Students explore careers in sports medicine and performance.
 Course content includes sports injuries, biomechanical susceptibilities in athletes and optimizing sport performance.
 Students author a research project, have access to hands-on field work with a network of collaborating mentors and prepare for a strength and conditioning certification.

 Fall of 2019 - Students interested in developing an original business concept participate in two IB courses with experiential learning for start-up development.
 Students create, plan, design and present their personal business model to industry experts who provide support and advice allowing students to develop and protect their own intellectual property.

 Young Professionals Academy

-Students participate in two, interest-based professional internship experiences over a semester in order to develop the critical thinking, communication, collaboration, creativity, and problem-solving skills required for success in college and careers.
+Students participate in two, interest-based, professional, field experiences over a semester-long course in order to develop the critical thinking, communication, collaboration, creativity, and problem-solving skills required for success in college and careers.
 In this academy, students will create a resume and engage in practice interviews with local business professionals.